fredrikbernspang/IFSwix/README.md

 **Q: What you would improve or extend if you had more time.**

 **A:** Replace the hardcoded testdata in the models with an SQL db/Redis cache or similar to make it more realistic.
 Improve the OpenAPI spec by adding a more realistic example response and not just schema generated.
+It would also make sense to introduce Azure App Configuration for dynamic control of the feature flag (unless Microsoft decides to add support for this directly in the Aspire dashboard).

 ## Aspire sneak peak